Splenic Infarction

 Incheon, KR

-Jae Im practices in Incheon, Republic of Korea.
+Jae Im practices practicing medicine in Incheon, Republic of Korea.
 Im is rated as an Elite expert by MediFind in the treatment of Splenic Infarction.
-Their top areas of expertise are Splenic Infarction, Typhus, Mononucleosis, and Malaria.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Splenic Infarction, Typhus, Mononucleosis, and Encephalitis.

 Advanced in Splenic Infarction